kkounal/Simple-subtitle-translator/README.md

 A simple subtitle translator using python, tesseract and Google translate!

+A little janky rn, will rewrite in rust when i feel like it.

 ## Installation

 ### if you are on windows 10 you have 2 options: